javierarce/figma-frame-extractor/readme.md

 ### Custom Options

+The `customOptions` object can have the following optional properties:

-- **nameFilter**: A custom function that lets you filter the components by name.
+- **nameFilter**: A custom function to filter components by name
-- **logger**: A custom logger function.
+- **logger**: A custom logger function
-- **types**: An array of types to extract.
+- **types**: An array of types to extract

-The following example shows how to use the `nameFilter` and `logger` options to customize the export and only extract components that start with the word "block".
+The following example demonstrates how to use the `nameFilter` and `logger` options to customize the export and only extract components that start with the word "block":

 ```js
     {